 By Stephanie Guilfoyle, Certified Spinning® Instructor | Maryland

 Change is inevitable.
 It is the only constant we can rely on in life.
-As instructors, we are always expected to change and keep up with industry standards.
+As Certified Spinning® Instructors, we are always expected to change and keep up with industry standards.
 As humans, we must change our habits as we get older and do different things to stay healthy.
 Now imagine being a military spouse and changing a home, job and circle of friends every few years!
 Wow!

 Be Ready to Start Over… Again